JSX

 Adding Custom JSX Components

-First, navigate to the Files tab in the Custom Code modal.
+First, navigate to the Files tab in the Custom Code modal and select or create a new file.

 Then, paste in or enter your custom code.
 Be sure to click Save when finished.